AustinAres2007/DeveloperJoe/README.md

 - Bot listening bugs.
 Could be because I removed the silence thingy that was in ttsmodels.py
 - Might remove voice.
 This will fix the stdin error
 - The same stupid fucking error with self.stdin.flush(); flush of closed file error again (Happens when using /shutup)

+## Notes

+- Adding Gemini may be quite difficult due to how chat history is stored and how chats work.
+It may require big internal changes.